In some form or another we’ve all heard the basic concept of Energy In vs Energy Out (EIEO).

 - Cultural factors such as meal timing and the number of meals within a day

-- Environmental factors such as the presence of family and friends whilst eating vs eating alone, eating in front of the TV, seasonal changes and the weather), the environment around us (temperature of the room, colour of the walls, to name but a few.
+- Environmental factors such as the presence of family and friends whilst eating vs eating alone, eating with distractions such as in front of the TV, seasonal changes and the weather, the environment around us such as the temperature of the room, colour of the walls, to name but a few.

 - Physical factors such as the influence of exercise/daily activity, psychological state (anxiety, depression, tiredness…), as well as actual physical health of the individual (i.e. during periods of ill health/disease/stress).

 * As a brief side-note, we also likely cannot rule out the potential influence that both medications and drugs can have on appetite regulation.
-It’s widely know that certain Antidepressants and Corticosteroids have known secondary side effects of increasing appetite, whilst Antibiotics and forms of Chemotherapy can significantly suppress hunger signalling.
-Factors worth considering where appropriate.
+It’s widely know that certain Antidepressants and Corticosteroids have secondary side effects of increasing appetite.
+Whilst Antibiotics and forms of Chemotherapy can significantly suppress hunger signalling.
+Factors potentially worth considering depending on circumstance…

-Underneath the seemingly simple decision to choose whether to eat, what to eat and how much to eat, are a host of individual interactions between multiple systems.
+Underneath the seemingly simple decision to choose whether to eat, what to eat and how much to eat, are a host of interactions between multiple systems.
 Yet essentially the question becomes do we have sufficient control in the presence of these known factors to enable regulation of appetite and achieve energy balance?

 This variable can contribute potentially 10-20% of our daily energy expenditure.
 TEF has however been shown to be influenced by age, physical activity (increased TEF in more active individuals), meal size (large vs small), meal composition (carbohydrate, protein and fat content, processed vs unprocessed), frequency and timing (AM vs PM).